stephanfowler/ssg-hook/README.md

 ## Post-commit publisher for Static Site Generators

-Listens for webhook posts from GitHub, generates a website with Punch (or whatever you want), and moves it to S3.
+Listen for webhook posts from GitHub, generate a static website, move it to S3.

 ### Installation